MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/caller-id-policies.md

   - A telephone number through Operator Connect or Direct Routing that is assigned to a resource account used by a Teams Auto Attendant or Call Queue.

   - A telephone number that is classified as a service and toll-free number in your Calling Plans telephone number inventory.
-It is assigned to a resource account used by a Teams Auto Attendant or Call Queue.
+It's assigned to a resource account used by a Teams Auto Attendant or Call Queue.

   > [!NOTE]
   > The use of CallingIDSubstitute Service will be deprecated.
 You are no longer able to create new caller ID policies using CallingIDSubstitute Service.
 You should use CallingIDSubstitute Resource instead.
 See [Set-CsCallingLineIdentity](/powershell/module/skype/Set-CsCallingLineIdentity) for more details and examples.